What is American Bogan’s story?

 The more I learned about what bogans are, the more I thought this was the perfect opportunity to engage in some good ol’ fashioned American capitalism!
 After all, bogans may be Australian, but no one appropriates other cultures better than Americans.

-American Bogan™ exists as a brand because Luna and I wanted to introduce “bogan” to the United States so I hired someone to make a logo, altered the colors to give it that authentic ‘Murican spin, registered the Americanbogan.com domain, put up a website, and then started filling it with designs I created so I could unironically revel in my perfectly bogan sense of fashion while culturally appropriating an amazing word.
+American Bogan™ exists as a brand because Luna and I wanted to introduce “bogan” to the United States so I hired someone to make a logo, altered the colors to give it that authentic ‘Murican spin, registered the Americanbogan.com domain, put up a website, found the highest quality vendors I could find and feel happy about supporting, and then started filling the store with designs I created so I could unironically revel in my perfectly bogan sense of fashion while

-(What, did you expect an inspirational brand story?)
+(What, did you actually expect an inspirational brand story?)